insberr/insberr.github.io/README.md

 * [ ] Fix button padding on the left and right

 * [ ] Redesign the input boxes
-* Honestly, the default style looks ugly, and my style, was me playing with it, looks terrable.
+* Honestly, the default style looks ugly, and my style, was me playing with it, looks terrible.

 * [x] Use textarea for secret code inputs
 * Done! it looks a little better.
 There is more design to do, but i will do it later.